-- Seldom do you find a complete isolated body part that is injured as described in the Rule of Nines. - More likely, it will be portions of one area, portions of another, and an approximation will be needed. - For the purpose of determining the extent of serious injury, differentiate the area with minimal or 1st degree burn from those of partial (2nd) or full (3rd) thickness burns. - For the purpose of determining Total Body Surface Area (TBSA) of burn, include only Partial and Full Thickness burns.
+- Rarely find a complete isolated body part that is injured as described in the Rule of Nines. - More likely, it will be portions of one area, portions of another, and an approximation will be needed. - For the purpose of determining the extent of serious injury, differentiate the area with minimal or 1st degree burn(superficial) from those of partial (2nd) or full (3rd) thickness burns. - For the purpose of determining Total Body Surface Area (TBSA) of burn, include only Partial (2nd) and Full Thickness (3rd) burns.
 Report the observation of other superficial (1st degree) burns but do not include those burns in your TBSA estimate. - Some texts will refer to 4th 5th and 6th degree burns.
 There is significant debate regarding the actual value of identifying a burn injury beyond that of the superficial, partial and full thickness burn at least at the level of emergent and primary care.
-For our work, all are included in Full Thickness burns. - Other burn classifications in general include: - 4th referring to a burn that destroys the dermis and involves muscle tissue. - 5th referring to a burn that destroys dermis, penetrates muscle tissue, and involves tissue around the bone. - 6th referring to a burn that destroys demis, destroys muscle tissue, and penetrates or destroys bone tissue.
+For our work, all are included in Full Thickness burns